 For many years Safety Dimensions has specialised in working with power, telecommunications and energy companies.
 The energy and services industry has been a well established leader in ensuring safety is part of their business and has invested heavily to ensure all tasks are managed safely.
 Despite all of the efforts, many groups turn to Safety Dimensions once the LTI graph starts to plateau or they need the next wave of best practice thinking.

-Results show that once we worked with them, several groups in this industry discovered what they thought was happening was not actually being implemented and they found the reasons why.
+Results show that once we worked with them, several organisations in this industry discovered what they assumed was happening was not actually being implemented and they found the reasons why.

 INFRASTRUCTURE & GOVERNMENT

 For the past eight years, Safety Dimensions has worked on some of Australia and New Zealand’s largest infrastructure projects.
 We incorporate frameworks used by Agencies and the APSC’s Integrated Leadership System (ILS) as key to our programs.